anagha-google/dataproc-labs/1-dataproc-serverless-with-terraform/README.md

 <hr>

 ### 6.2.
 Review the Airflow environment and Terraform imported Airflow variables in the Cloud Composer UI

-Navigate to the "Environment Variables" tab and review the variables that get used in the DAG at runtime.
+Familaize yourself with the UI of Cloud Composer service.
+And then navigate to the "Environment Variables" tab and review the variables supplied at provision time that get used in the DAG at runtime.

  ![README](images/lab-01-09.png)
 <br><br>